 Woodman's not reopening in Litchfield

-Woodman's, the seasonal seafood restaurant inside of Mel's Funway Park, will not be opening its doors this spring.
-(UNION LEADER FILE)
+LITCHFIELD — Woodman's, the popular seafood restaurant tucked inside of Mel's Funway Park, will not be opening its doors this spring, according to its owners.

 "Our lease was up, and we were thinking about staying open, but honestly, we want to concentrate on our efforts in Massachusetts with our 100-year anniversary," said Steve Woodman, one of the owners.